beadsland/nosh/README.md

   terminal session and type `make run`.

 Users of the Eclipse IDE may integrate `nosh` shell with their workflow by installing the Wicked Shell plugin[`http://www.wickedshell.net/`](http://www.wickedshell.net/) from the Eclipse Marketplace.
+Simply run `bash` or `sh` under Wicked Shell, and then execute `make run` from there.

 ###<a name="Bourne_Shell_Emulator">Bourne Shell Emulator</a>##